 The Bronze Woman sculpture of an African-Caribbean woman holding aloft a child was created to celebrate the contribution of the Afro-Caribbean community to the Capital, on the 200th anniversary of the end of the transatlantic slave trade in 2008.

 Internationally renowned sculptor Ian Walters was commissioned to handle the project in 2005 before the completion of his statue of Nelson Mandela which now stands in Parliament Square.
-Walters completed a two foot high maquette (pictured) of The Bronze Woman before he died in 2006.
-Aleix Barbat, graduate of Heatherley’s School of Fine Art completed the sculpture in 2008.
+Walters completed a two foot high maquette (pictured) of The Bronze Woman before he passed away in 2006.
+Following his death, Aleix Barbat, graduate of Heatherley’s School of Fine Art completed the sculpture in 2008.

 “I believe it is important not only for the black community, but for all the people of the United Kingdom to acknowledge the past and the values we share; and to acknowledge how much we owe each other.
 The Caribbean – its past, present and future – is a subject very close to my own heart and I was delighted to be part of this tremendous celebration”.Baroness Scotland QC